nik786/kube-learn/ansible.md

         msg: "The custom fact is {{ my_custom_fact }}"
 ```

-The block keyword is used to define a block of tasks that may succeed or fail as a group.
+The block keyword is used to define a block of tasks that may succeed or fail as a group.<br><br>
-Inside the block, we have a task that might fail (e.g., running a command).
+Inside the block, we have a task that might fail (e.g., running a command).<br><br>
 The rescue keyword is used to define a block of tasks that should be executed if any task inside the block fails.
-It catches and handles the failure.
+It catches and handles the failure.<br><br>
-Inside the rescue, we have a task that handles the failure, printing information about the failed task (ansible_failed_result).
+Inside the rescue, we have a task that handles the failure, printing information about the failed task (ansible_failed_result).<br><br>
-The always keyword is used to define a block of tasks that should always be executed, regardless of whether the tasks inside the block succeed or fail.
+The always keyword is used to define a block of tasks that should always be executed, regardless of whether the tasks inside the block succeed or fail.<br><br>
-Inside the always, we have a task that cleans up after the previous tasks, such as logging or performing additional cleanup actions.
+Inside the always, we have a task that cleans up after the previous tasks, such as logging or performing additional cleanup actions.<br><br>